oognuyh/ubuntu-settings/README.md

   ```
   timedatectl set-local-rtc 1
   ```
-  Open /etc/default/rcS so taht the changes can take effect after rebooting.
+  Open /etc/default/rcS and add "UTC=no" so that the changes can take effect after rebooting.
   ```
   UTC=no
   ```